Weekly skills information sheets go home on Monday, look for it in the blue folder.

 If we are working on an assignment in class and your child cannot finish during school time I may send their work home for completion.
 Keep in my that every attempt to complete this work will be made so that is need not go home.
 If your child is having difficulty understanding or grasping the assignment I will plan for extra time to work on the assignment/concept with your child.
 I hope that you take notice that this assignment has come home for a reason.
 Maybe you could talk to your child about why it came home.

-*Is It because it is something that just takes them a little more time to do?
+*Is It because it is something that just takes them a little more time to do.?

 *Is it because they do not understand the concept and a conversation with you could better communicate that to me?

-In order for your child to check out books you will need to get them a Racine library card.I have been informed that the child must have their own library card not their parents card.
+In order for your child to check out books, you will need to get them a Racine library card.
+They have informed me that the child must have their own library card, not their parents’ card.

 (I have received no word yet as to if we will use the book mobile this year.)

 The first graders eat a snack every day.
 Please send in a HEALTHY snack each day.
 (This is an individual snack for your child only, there is no sharing.)
 Some examples are; cheese, sausage, crackers, cheerios, yogurt, fruit, veggies, hummus, raisins, granola bars, pretzels, popcorn, and applesauce.
 If children continually bring in unhealthy snacks, I will have to re-evaluate having snack time.
 This is a time for a nutritious snack to nourish their bodies.
 No chips, candy, soda, cookies, pudding, etc..
 I will have plain Cheerios available for those who forget.
 Please send in a water bottle.
 It would be a delightful bonus if their water bottle is insulated and did not sweat.
 We will keep the water bottle on the back counter throughout the day.
 Your child will have opportunities to use it during the day.